ShpeeBot/ShpeeBot-8/README.md

 Want to contribute?

+Shpee is open-source on our GitHub repository so everyone in the community can contribute to the growth of the bot.
+Whether it is from reporting issues, requesting features, or straight-up requesting to add some new code, it can all be done on our GitHub repo!

 Shpee is written in Discord.js.
 If you want to add a feature or work on the code, feel free make a pull request.
 We review all pull requests even if we don't reply to them.

+If you don't know how to code but still want to contribute you can donate to us at <https://donorbox.org/dankzone> to support the project.

 ## Credits